napari/docs/docs/troubleshooting.md

 ### My image renders as all black/all white

 This can happen when the contrast limits are not set correctly.
-You can reset the contrast limits by right-clicking "contras limits", then clicking the "Reset" button in the dialog shown.
+You can reset the contrast limits by right-clicking "contrast limits", then clicking the "Reset" button in the dialog shown.

 ### napari + numba combination doesn't work on admin installs of Windows